Building a Scala project

 to run your test suite.
 This can be overridden as described in the general build configuration guide.

-Because Travis CI Scala builder assumes sbt dependency management is used by default, it naturally will pull down project dependencies before running tests without any effort on your side.
+Because Travis CI Scala builder assumes sbt dependency management is used by default, it automatically will pull down project dependencies before running tests without any effort on your side.

 Custom sbt Arguments